lifechurch/example-go/README.md

       imagePullSecrets:
         - name: gitlab-registry
 ```
 Most important to notice is our use of environment variables in the manifest file, stuff like ```$CI_ENVIRONMENT_SLUG``` and ```$PORT```.
 What happens during the deploy process is that [k8s-deploy-helper](https://github.com/lifechurch/k8s-deploy-helper) will take all the files in the kubernetes directory and run them through the envsubst program which will replace all the environment variables with their values.
 So, for example, because you said a GitLab variable named ```$PORT``` to 5555 earlier, every instance of $PORT in this file will be replaced with the value ```5555``` before the manifest is sent to Kubernetes.
 In the manifest, we use variables like $CI_ENVIRONMENT_SLUG as the name of the deployment so that when the different build stages run, they get a unique name before being sent to Kubernetes.
 This lets you build one deployment file, but use it to maintain separate deployments for review apps, staging and production in Kubernetes.
 These templates also include the metadata GitLab is looking for in order to find your containers for deploy boards and for connecting to a bash shell in the container through GitLab.
+Also of particular note is track label being set to stable.
+Make sure you set this label for your normal deployments, otherwise they will get applied in the canary stage.

 You'll see the same type of logic in service.yaml which sets up a service for each stage (review, staging, production) and ingress.yaml, which sets up a unique ingress host for each stage.  will do this for every manifest file in the root of the kubernetes folder.